Sailing-INEOS Team UK stay unbeaten, American Magic's yacht capsizes | Sports-Games

 American Magic were leading Luna Rossa when disaster struck as their vessel went airborne and hit the water before falling on its side, handing their Italian opponents their second victory of the series from four races.
 All members of the American team were accounted for before efforts began to save the yacht with the two other teams in the series as well as TNZ chipping in.

 "The team's AC75 racing yacht 'Patriot' was damaged during the incident and began taking on water," the American team said in a statement.
-"Efforts to stabilize 'Patriot' and get the yacht back to shore are currently underway.
-American Magic is sincerely thankful for all the assistance rendered to the team."
+"Patriot has been stabilised and is in the process of being towed slowly back to shore.
+We'd like to again express our sincere thanks to our competitors... for immediately coming to our assistance."

+Ainslie said watching the yacht capsize during the manoeuvre was "horrific".
+"You don't want to see that happen to anyone.
+I think everyone is OK which is the primary concern," he said.

+"We go out there and race hard against each other but this is a sporting contest and we want everyone to be safe and we want everyone to be racing...
+I hope they are able to sort things out and get back on track."
+The third round-robin races begin on Jan.
+22 with Ainslie's boat in a double-header as INEOS Team UK face winless American Magic first before meeting Luna Rossa.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)